Managing losses in exotic horse race wagering: Case study

-The optimization model was tested using historical race data from the 2013-2014 season at Flamboro Downs.
+The optimization model was tested using historical race data from the 2013-2014 season at Flamboro Downs, Hamilton, Ontario, Canada.
 This amounted to a total of 1,168 races.
-Race results, including the payouts, pool sizes, and final win bet odds were collected from TrackIT~\cite{TI}.
-Handicapping data, generated by CompuBet~\cite{CB}, was collected from HorsePlayer Interactive~\cite{HPI}.
-The first $70\%$ of the race dataset was used to calibrate the race outcome probabilities and payout models, with the remaining $30\%$ of races used for out of sample testing.
+Race results, including the payouts, pool sizes, and final win bet odds were collected from \citet{TI}.
+Handicapping data, generated by \citet{CB}, was collected from \citet{HPI}.
+The first $70\%$ of the race dataset was used to calibrate the race outcome probabilities and payout model, with the remaining $30\%$ of races used for out of sample testing.

-\subsection{Estimating Outcome Probabilities and Payouts}
+\subsection{Estimating outcome probabilities and payouts}